syncfusion-content/blazor-docs/blazor/combobox/how-to/tooltip.md

 ---
 layout: post
-title: How to Tooltip in Blazor ComboBox Component | Syncfusion
+title: DropDownList options with tooltip in Blazor ComboBox Component | Syncfusion
-description: Checkout and learn about Tooltip in Blazor ComboBox component of Syncfusion, and more details.
+description: Learn here all about DropDownList options with tooltip in Syncfusion Blazor ComboBox component and more.
 platform: Blazor
 control: ComboBox
 documentation: ug
 ---

-# DropDownList options with tooltip
+# DropDownList options with tooltip in Blazor ComboBox Component

 You can achieve this behavior by using tooltip component.
 When the mouse is hovered over the DropDownList option, a tooltip appears with information about the hovered list item.